ibm-watson-iot/functions/README.md

 -----------
 ## Creating custom-functions

-All git activities assume you have generated and added ssh keys to you git account.
+All git activities assume that you have generated and added ssh keys to you git account.
 [Learn more](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)
-about connecting to github vis ssh
+about connecting to github via ssh
 #### 1. Open new project in PyCharm
 Clone your empty repository in pycharm using `Get from VCS` option in pycharm.
 [Learn more](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#clone-repo)